Cristóbal Magallanes: Early life

-Cristóbal Magallanes Jara was born in Totatiche, Jalisco, Mexico on July 30, 1869.
+Cristóbal Magallanes Jara was born in San Rafael, Totatiche, Jalisco, Mexico on July 30, 1869.
 He was son of Rafael Magallanes Romero and Clara Jara Sanchez, who were farmers.
 He worked as a shepherd in his youth and enrolled in the Conciliar Seminary of San José in Guadalajara at the age of 19.

 Ordination and priestly life

 Cristóbal was ordained at the age of 30 at Santa Teresa in Guadalajara in 1899 and served as chaplain of the School of Arts and Works of the Holy Spirit in Guadalajara.
 He was then designated as the parish priest for his hometown of Totatiche, where he helped found schools and carpentry shops and assisted in planning for hydrological works, including the dam of La Candelaria.
 He took special interest in the evangelization of the local indigenous Huichol people and was instrumental in the foundation of the mission in the indigenous town of Azqueltán.

 When government decrees closed the seminary in Guadalajara in 1914, Magallanes offered to open a clandestine seminary in his parish.
 In July 1915, he opened the Auxiliary Seminary of Totatiche, which achieved a student body of 17 students by the following year and was recognized by the Archbishop of Guadalajara, José Francisco Orozco y Jiménez, who appointed a precept and two professors to the seminary.